Skip to content

 Stateful Collectors

 Some collectors need to preserve their state between consecutive runs.
-The usual case is that we want to remember some information which allows us to identify the data we have already downloaded as to not download it again and make a mess out of our database with redundant data.
+The usual case is that we want to remember some information that allows us to identify the data we have already downloaded as to not download it again and make a mess out of our database with redundant data.

-The most important thing to note here is that each collector is used as a OS process.
-So it can be run to download some data, then end its life; then it is supposed to be run again – by some scheduler, like e.g. cron – after a few hours to check if some new data have been added to the source.
+The most important thing to note here is that each collector is used as an OS process.
+So it can be run to download some data, then end its life; then it is supposed to be run again – by some scheduler like e.g. cron – after a few hours to check if some new data have been added to the source.
 So now we know that we cannot store our state in the process memory as it will be deallocated when the process ends.
 And so we need some kind of persistent storage.

 Implementation